prob-design/risk-reliability/book/risk-evaluation/safety-standards.md

 width: 600
 name: fn_limit
 ---
-FN limit line used for installations in the Netherlands
+FN limit line used for installations in the Netherlands, with hypothetical risk curve.
 ```

 ## Case Study: Flood Protection